Mariani History, Family Crest & Coats of Arms

 Mariani Settlers in United States in the 19th Century

-- Achille Mariani, aged 34, who emigrated to the United States from Napoli, in 1897
+- Achille Mariani, aged 34, who immigrated to the United States from Napoli, in 1897

 Mariani Settlers in United States in the 20th Century